helrond/songs/_posts/2024-12-20-what-a-fire.md

 </div>

 You stood among the traffic and you breathed it in
-Shedding what could not be taken in
+Shedding what could not be absorbed
-You grew so tall from that spark in the soil
+You grew so tall in foreign soil
-Weathered storms and failing limbs
+No storm left you disturbed

 <div class="chorus">CHORUS</div>